xieweiAlex/English_Learning/words/2024/words-May-24.md

+Broom.
+consonant.
+cajole.

+Senate sends sweeping foreign aid package to Biden's desk.

+Some mass media tend to please people of **plebeian** tastes. - We ought to use the pluperfect and say wakened, but woke is better and was always used by Peter.
+This young man had all the inclination to be a profligate of the first water. -

 **fall victim to**.

 Completely disregarding his own self-interest, Regulus recommended that the Roman Senate reject the peace offer.
 Since Carthage was weak—why else would they send him as leverage?—Rome, Regulus insisted, should **press on** and win the war.
-It’s never been easier to spout off this argument or that one.
+It’s never been easier to **spout off** this argument or that one.

-Everyone knows friends or family members who won’t speak to one another because of long-held grudges.
+Everyone knows friends or family members who won’t speak to one another because of **long-held grudges**. -
-All healthy human babies and young children display curiosity, suggesting this is an innate human trait.
+> All healthy human babies and young children display curiosity, **suggesting** this is an **innate human trait**.

-To desecrate a holy spring is considered profanity.
+To **desecrate** a **holy spring** is considered **profanity**.
-If there's anything I can't stand it's an indecisive, wishy-washy customer.
+If there's anything I can't stand it's an **indecisive**, **wishy-washy** customer.

 What has he done to deserve that **termagant**?
 The **fire brigade** was called out twice last night.
 **prizefighter**.